surajsingh20342/OIBGRIP-Tribute-Page/README.md

 # OIBGRIP-Tribute-Page
 The tribute website is dedicated to MS Dhoni.
-This repository contain two files one is html and second is linked css file.
+This repository contain two files one is html and second is external css file.